What did I do in June and July? I attended the Odyssey Writing Workshop at Saint Anselm’s College in Manchester, New Hampshire.

 At Odyssey, I also found a superb community of writers who continue to support me and be supported by me and with whom I re-connect every year at the Odyssey-graduate only workshop TNEO.

 As for every day practicalities about Odyssey–The campus is indeed lovely.
 I took many excellent brainstorming walks around it.
 We were housed in comfortable two bedroom campus apartments.
 My apartment-mate became my bff during the workshop and remains a bff to this day.
-My tiny bedroom was spartan but cozy, and very special because it was dedicated to writing, my own private writing hut.
+My tiny bedroom was spartan but cozy and special because it was dedicated to writing– my own private writing cubby.
 Some classmates found time for cooking, D&D, or Sunday night’s episode of Game of Thrones, many of us did not.
 The workload of learning, study, reading, critiquing, and writing is enormous.
 Gargantuan is not an exaggeration.
 I personally did not do any all-nighters, but a few classmates occasionally did.
-In addition to hours spent in class Monday-Friday, we critiqued two or three short stories (12-18k words) each day five days a week, wrote an original 6k story each week, did writing exercises, attended evening lectures and social events, and spent a day at Readercon.
+In addition to hours spent in daily class Monday-Friday, we critiqued two or three short stories (12-18k words) each day five days a week, wrote an original 6k story each week (mostly on the weekends), did writing exercises, attended evening lectures and social events, and spent a day at Readercon.
 At that pace, six weeks is grueling, even if you can manage to get enough sleep, eat right, and exercise.
-By the end Jeanne, my classmates, and I were utterly exhausted.
+By the end of it, Jeanne, my classmates, and I were utterly exhausted.
 But it was the best six weeks of my life and I would do it again in a heartbeat.